- George Wang, MD, PhD

 In my experience treating patients with hypertension using food as medicine and lifestyle medicine, many people are able to achieve normal blood pressure levels without the use of any medications.
 Beyond the basic recommendations such as quitting smoking and avoiding a sedentary lifestyle, perhaps the most important part of the treatment is choosing the right food plan.
 This does not simply mean eating less sodium.

 Eating whole foods, rather than processed or refined foods, and eating plants, rather than animal-derived foods, are important ingredients in the recipe for achieving optimal control of blood pressure and maintaining blood-vessel health.
-In other words: Enjoy a whole-food, plant-based food plan.
+In other words: Enjoy a whole-food, plant-predominant food plan.
 Simply eating plants is not the whole equation; for example, one can eat excessive amounts of plant-derived processed foods and be unhealthy.

 High blood pressure often finds itself in the company of other chronic diseases, such as diabetes and high cholesterol levels, in the same person.
 The elegance, and the effectiveness, of a holistic medicine approach using food as medicine in the treatment of hypertension is that these co-morbid diseases are often concomitantly well treated or reversed as well.

 Now the caveats: When done properly and comprehensively, using food as medicine and lifestyle medicine can be very powerful in treating or reversing hypertension.
-However, if you are already taking blood pressure-lowering medications, your blood pressure must be carefully monitored frequently as you change your diet and lifestyle, under the supervision of your primary care provider or physician.
+However, if you are already taking blood pressure-lowering medications, your blood pressure must be carefully monitored frequently as you change your diet and lifestyle, under the supervision of your primary care physician.
 As your body starts to heal itself and your blood pressure normalizes naturally through your dietary and lifestyle changes, the additional effects from antihypertensive medications may further lower your blood pressure.
 If your blood pressure is lowered excessively, you may have symptoms such as lightheadedness, fatigue, sleepiness, nausea, and clammy skin.
 Follow up with your physician more frequently during this period of time in order to ensure that your medication dosages are properly adjusted or tapered off based on your blood pressure levels.

 In addition, while achieving optimal blood pressure levels can lower the risks for adverse long-term clinical outcomes mentioned above, how that optimal blood pressure is achieved can potentially matter.
 For example, in a randomized trial of almost 3,000 people with type 2 diabetes, those who received intensive blood pressure control through medications, compared with those who received less intensive blood pressure control, had a greater shrinkage in their brain volume after 40 months (1).
 So in this trial, more intensive blood pressure lowering was associated with a worse outcome.
 However, this does not mean that hypertension should be better left untreated.
 Rather, it just means that when it comes to blood pressure control, lowering the blood pressure too aggressively and excessively as a result of medications, rather than using natural means such as dietary and lifestyle changes, may not lead to the intended health benefits.
 Each person is different, and each case is different.
 Always consult your physician in the management of hypertension.